 A note about journalctl of systemd

 All modern Linux distributions today use systemd, mostly.
 The systemd provides a basic framework and components which runs Linux operating system in general.
 The systemd provides journal services via journalctl, which helps to manage logs from all systemd services.
 You can also monitor respective systemd services and logs in real-time using the following command.

 Here are some specific journalctl commands you can use for several cases.
 You can combine these with the -f switch above to start monitoring in real-time.

 - For emergency system messages, use:

 journalctl -p 0

 journalctl -xb -p 3

-If you want to learn more about and want to find out details about journalctl – I have written a guide here.
+If you want to learn more about and find out details about journalctl – I have written a guide here.

-I hope these commands and tricks helps you find out the root cause of your problem/errors in your desktop or servers.
+I hope these commands and tricks help you find the root cause of your problem/errors in your desktop or servers.
 For more details, you can always refer to the man pages and play around with various switches.
-Let me know using the comment box below, if you have any comments or what do you think about this article.
+Let me know if you have any comments or thoughts about this article using the comment box below.